scenarioo/scenarioo/docs/features/Safe-Identifiers.md

 * page name
 * object type
 * object name
-* label identifiers
+* label identifiers (with additional restrictions, see Labels)

+This identifiers are also used in URLs in the viewer web app to directly link to such resources.
+As well as to identify the same objects between different builds (e.g. for Diff Viewer feature).

-This means, that they can also be part of a URL.
-And because of that, the following characters are not allowed in identifiers:
+Because this identifiers are used in URLs the following characters are disallowed in such identifiers:

 * /
 * \

+Libraries should replace such characters by some other allowed character, like `_`, when writing the documentation.
+Scenarioo Writer Libraries usually take care of this for the user.